benrowe/laravel-broadcast-sse/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-[!Server Sent Events][link-wikipedia] is a technology that allows servers to push events via a normal (but long lived) http request.
+[Server Sent Events][link-wikipedia] is a technology that allows servers to push events via a normal (but long lived) http request.

 This package provides a broadcast connection adapter for SSE, plus the relevant